Ghost is committed to developing secure, reliable products utilising all modern security best practices and processes.

 Privilege escalation attacks

-A basic feature of Ghost as a CMS is to allow content creators to make use of scripts, SVGs, or embedded content that is required for the content to display as intended.
+A basic feature of Ghost as a CMS is to allow content creators to make use of scripts, SVGs, embedded content & other file uploads that are required for the content to display as intended.
 Because of this there will always be the possibility of “XSS” attacks, albeit only from users that have been trusted to build the site’s content.

 Ghost’s admin application does a lot to ensure that unknown scripts are not run within the the admin application itself, however that only protects one side of a Ghost site.
 If the front-end (the rendered site that anonymous visitors see) shares the same domain as the admin application then browsers do not offer sufficient protections to prevent successful XSS attacks by trusted users.